tanjoewel/TMS/README.md

 - Password field should hide the input
 - Disabled users (what is the behaviour?)
 - If got time
-  - Change text of account status button to be enabled/disabled instead of "STATUS"
+  - Change text of account status button to be enabled/disabled instead of "STATUS" (done)
   - Finish up create user
     - Need a way to store the fields that the user entered, the groups list and the account status (use Immer?)
     - Need the group list to be interactive